The 8 Category Manager Skills You Need To Drive A Retail Pricing Project 🚧

 Are no longer enough to attract and drive traffic through your stores.

-- Since a large proportion of your companies’ profitability depends on individual category managers skills and ability; it is important to ensure you hire the absolute best category managers for your commercial department.
+- A large proportion of your companies’ profitability depends on individual category managers skills and ability.
+Hence, it is important to ensure you hire the absolute best category managers for your commercial department.
 They must be able to demonstrate their ability to raise the performance of a particular product to outsmart the competition.

 Pricing teams can help category managers improve daily price setting, and stop daily margin erosion created by under or overcharging.
 They can also help you to structure better offers, price bundles and deals; – and ensure you don’t lose hard-earned margin on unprofitable promos that your customers don’t really expect or want.